BackdoorBench: A Comprehensive Benchmark of Backdoor Learning: Evaluations and analysis

 Here we study the effect of the poisoning ratio on the backdoor performance.
 Figure ~\ref{2-attack-asr-preact} visualizes the results on CIFAR-10 and PreAct-ResNet18, \wrt each poisoning ratio for all attack-defense pairs, and each sub-figure corresponds to each defense.
-In sub-figure (1,6,7), the ASR curve increases in most cases, which is consistent with our initial impression that higher poisoning ratios have stronger attack performance, even given defense.
-However, in other sub-figures, there are surprisingly sharp drops of ASR curves.
-To understand such \textit{unnormal} phenomenon, we conduct deep analysis for these defenses, as follows.
+In sub-figures (1,6,7), ASR curves increase in most cases, being consistent with our initial impression that higher poisoning ratios lead to stronger attack performance.
+However, in other sub-figures, there are surprisingly sharp drops in ASR curves.
+To understand such \textit{abnormal} phenomenon, we conduct deep analysis for these defenses, as follows.

-\paragraph{Analysis of FT/FP/NAD/NC} The curves for FT, FP\cite{FP}, NAD\cite{nad-iclr-2020} (its plots will be presented in supplementary material) and NC\cite{wang2019neural} are similar, due to that they all used fine-tuning on a small subset of clean data (\ie, $5\%$ training data), thus we present a deep analysis for FT as an example.
+\paragraph{Analysis of FT/FP/NAD/NC} The curves for FT, FP \cite{FP}, NAD \cite{nad-iclr-2020} (its plots will be presented in \textbf{Appendix}) and NC\cite{wang2019neural} are similar since they all use fine-tuning on a small subset of clean data (\ie, $5\%$ training data), thus we present a deep analysis for FT as an example.
 As shown Figure \ref{fig:abnormal}, we compare the performance of $5\%$ and $10\%$.
-We firstly analyze the changes of the average neuron activation (see Section \ref{sec: codebase}) before and after defense.
-As shown in the top row, the changes between \textit{Poisoned+No Defense} (green) and \textit{Poisoned+FT} (purple) in the case of $5\%$ is much smaller than those in the case of $10\%$.
+We first analyze the changes in the average neuron activation (see Section \ref{sec: codebase}) before and after the defense.
+As shown in the top row, the changes between \textit{Poisoned+No Defense} (green) and \textit{Poisoned+FT} (purple) in the case of $5\%$ are much smaller than those in the case of $10\%$.
 It tells that the backdoor is significantly affected by FT.
-We believe the reason is that when the poisoning ratio is not very high (\eg, $5\%$), the model fits clean samples very well, while the fitting gets worse if the poisoning ratio keep increasing after a threshold ratio.
-We find that the clean accuracy on the $5\%$ clean data used for fine-tuning by the backdoored model before defense is $99\%$ in the case of $5\%$ poisoning ratio, while $92\%$ in the case of $10\%$ poisoning ratio.
-It explains why their changes of neuron activation values are different.
+We believe the reason is that when the poisoning ratio is not very high (\eg, $5\%$), the model fits clean samples very well, while the fitting gets worse if the poisoning ratio keeps increasing after a threshold ratio.
+We find that the clean accuracy on the $5\%$ clean data used for fine-tuning by the backdoored model before the defense is $99\%$ in the case of $5\%$ poisoning ratio, while $92\%$ in the case of $10\%$ poisoning ratio.
+It explains why their changes in neuron activation values are different.